P16: Role in carcinogenesis

 Mutations resulting in deletion or reduction of function of the CDKN2A gene are associated with increased risk of a wide range of cancers, and alterations of the gene are frequently seen in cancer cell lines.
 Examples include:

 Pancreatic adenocarcinoma is often associated with mutations in the CDKN2A gene.

 Carriers of germline mutations in CDKN2A have, besides their high risks of melanoma, also increased risks of pancreatic, lung, laryngeal and oropharyngeal cancers.
 Tobacco smoking increases the carriers’ susceptibility for such non-melanoma cancers.

 Homozygous deletions of p16 are frequently found in esophageal cancer and gastric cancer cell lines.

 Germline mutations in CDKN2A are associated with an increased susceptibility to develop skin cancer.

 Hypermethylation of tumor suppressor genes has been implicated in various cancers.
 In 2013, a meta-analysis revealed an increased frequency of DNA methylation of the p16 gene in esophageal cancer.
 As the degree of tumor differentiation increased, so did the frequency of p16 DNA methylation.

 Tissue samples of primary oral squamous cell carcinoma (OSCC) often display hypermethylation in the promoter regions of p16.
 Cancer cells show a significant increase in the accumulation of methylation in CpG islands in the promoter region of p16.
 This epigenetic change leads to loss of the tumor suppressor gene function through two possible mechanisms: first, methylation can physically inhibit the transcription of the gene, and second, methylation can lead to the recruitment of transcription factors that repress transcription.
 Both mechanisms cause the same end result: downregulation of gene expression that leads to decreased levels of the p16 protein.
 It has been suggested that this process is responsible for the development of various forms of cancer serving as an alternative process to gene deletion or mutation.

 p16 positivity has been shown to be favorably prognostic in oropharyngeal squamous cell carcinoma.
 In a retrospective trial analysis of patients with Stage III and IV oropharyngeal cancer, HPV status was assessed and it was found that the 3-year rates of overall survival were 82.4% (95% CI, 77.2 to 87.6) in the HPV-positive subgroup and 57.1% (95% CI, 48.1 to 66.1) in the HPV-negative subgroup, and the 3-year rates of progression-free survival were 73.7% (95% CI, 67.7 to 79.8) and 43.4% (95% CI, 34.4 to 52.4), respectively. p16 status is so prognostic that the AJCC staging system has been revised to include p16 status in oropharyngeal squamous cell cancer group staging.
+However, some people can have elevated levels of p16 but test negative for HPV and vice versa.
+This is known as discordant cancer.
+The 5-year survival for people who test positive for HPV and p16 is 81%, for discordant cancer it is 53–55%, and 40% for those who test negative for p16 and HPV.